powwow-capstone/spacemonitor/README.md

 Staging: http://space-monitor-staging.herokuapp.com

-## Switching between the staging and production environments (i.e. staging branch and master branch respectively)
+## Switching between the staging and production environments

-The `staging` and `prod` files are quick and dirty bash scripts for switching between the staging and production development environments respectively.
+The `staging` and `prod` files are quick and dirty bash scripts for switching between the staging (staging branches) and production (master branches) development environments respectively across both submodules and the superproject repository.

-** Note that these scripts both call `git submodule update --remote --recursive --merge` and will merge with the remote superproject branch for the branch that each submodule is on **
+** Note that these scripts both call `git submodule update --remote --merge` and will merge with the remote superproject branch for the branch that each submodule is on **

 Make the files executable by running the following in the project root directory:
 ```